ramgorthi04/gist/code_hints.md

 ```

 ### Calculate sales dollar and unit lift for each SKU where relevant data exists.
-Save a CSV of discount results.
 Sales and unit lift should only be calculated when the selling price of a product decreases from one month to the next.
 If the selling price increases, it implies the discount was removed, and no lift should be calculated.
 ```
 import pandas as pd